Malivil/TTT-Randomat-20/API.md

 - *String* - The message being displayed
 - *UInt(8)* - The number of seconds the message should be displayed for

+**randomat_message_clear** - Clears messages on the local player's screen.
+Either clears all messages, or clears messages by tag.\
+*Realm:* Client\
+*Parameters:*
+- *Bool* - Whether all messages should be cleared
+- *String* - The specific tag to clear; only messages matching this tag will be removed if the bool is `false`

 **RdmtRemoveSpeedMultiplier** - Removes a speed multiplier for the local player.\
 *Realm:* Client\
 *Parameters:*